-Doctoral candidates may have several supervisors or co-supervisors.
-The list of potential supervisors is published on the Biosciences PhD website: www.bioznanosti.si.
+Doctoral candidates may have several mentors or co-mentors.
+The list of potential mentors is published on the Biosciences PhD website: www.bioznanosti.si.

 The study programme consists of organised learning (lectures, practicals, presentations of themes of doctoral dissertations etc.) amounting to 60 credit points (ECTS), while the remaining 180 points are devoted to individual research work for the doctoral dissertation.